BMCARDONA/deep_work_tracker_personal/README.md

 # Deep Work Tracker (Personal)

 This is my personal implementation of the Deep Work Tracker.
-If you'd like to create your own implementation, please check out [this](https://github.com/BMCARDONA/deep_work_tracker) repository.
+If you'd like to create your own implementation, please see [this](https://github.com/BMCARDONA/deep_work_tracker) repository.

 Here's my July 2023 deep work breakdown: